toliaqat/xenon-wiki/HostYourUi.md

 <body>
 <script>
     var pathname = window.location.pathname;
+    // strip the /ui suffix
     pathname = pathname.substring(0, pathname.length - 3);

-    window.location.href = window.location.origin + "/core/ui/custom#" + pathname +
+    // redirect to the shared ui passing the service selfLink as # window.location.href = window.location.origin + "/core/ui/custom/#" + pathname + "/home";
-    "/home";
 </script>
 </body>
 </html>
 ```

-The index of SampleServiceWithCustomUi will then get extract the self-link of the service from the window location and redirect to the custom UI.
+The index of SampleServiceWithCustomUi will then extract the self-link of the service from the window location and redirect to the custom UI.
 The URL for the custom UI would look like: **http://localhost:8000/core/ui/custom#/core/customUiExamples/home** (for factory) or **http://localhost:8000/core/ui/custom#/core/customUiExamples/3668a6c6-fa0f-49fc-8ba7-e3b1e5133a1f/home** (for an instance).
 In this case, the basic custom UI will look like this:

 ![custom_ui](./custom_ui.png)